Forstmann & Co. Inc. is a merchant bank whose goal is to identify and invest early in companies participating in large magnitudes of change.

 As a founder or co-founder of six companies and an adviser to dozens more, he has accumulated a depth of practical hands-on operational experience across a breadth of industries.
 As an investment banker for Morgan Stanley in the early 1990’s, Mr. Attinger structured more than $1 billion of publicly offered securities using innovative, derivative-based financing structures, and his derivative research has been published in the Financial Analysts Journal.
 Mr. Attinger earned his Bachelor’s Degree in Economics and his Master’s Degree in Finance from the University of Alabama.

 Mr. Gordon serves as a Strategic Partner of Forstmann & Co.
 Inc., focused on strategic partnerships.
 Mr. Gordon has co-founded a variety of domestic and international companies over his 20 year career.
-He co-founded Empire Commercial and Empire Trading International a real estate development and overseas trading company that managed the redevelopment of a landmark mall in Hanoi and various projects in Ho Chi Minh City, Vietnam.
-He was a Principal and Co-founder of Pinnacle Petroleum, LLC with Mr. George Olsen which was designed to provide foreign and domestic companies’ access to large independent and major oil producers in the US and more recently they Co-founded Grow Capital US to help build out and expand the relationships of their partners in Georgia, Europe, and Asia.
+He co-founded Empire Commercial and Empire Trading International, a real estate development and overseas trading company that managed the redevelopment of a landmark mall in Hanoi and various projects in Ho Chi Minh City, Vietnam.
+He was a Principal and Co-founder with Mr. George Olsen of Pinnacle Petroleum, LLC which was designed to provide foreign and domestic companies’ access to large independent and major oil producers in the US and more recently they Co-founded Grow Capital US to help build out and expand the relationships of their partners in Georgia, Europe, and Asia.

 Mr. Gordon is a Co-Founder and serves as Chief Investment Officer for Global Trust Group, a private association of industry experts who are collaborating to help grow and monetize a portfolio of innovative, high-growth companies with capital and operational expertise.
 Mr. Gordon has held management positions in sales and sales management with Bristol Myers Squibb, Eli Lilly, Medicis, Valeant, Mallinckrodt, Kythera, and Johnson and Johnson.
 Mr. Gordon attended Boston University and received his Bachelors and a Masters from UNLV.